Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-dialogs-in-flutter.md

 ## Styling the dialog

-Another cool part about Flutter in general, including this dialog, is that we can style it to our own needs!
+Another cool part about Flutter, including this dialog, is that we can style it to our needs!

 For instance we could style the dialog to be very colourful: